 There are several hotels in Coochbehar town.
 Most tourists, however, prefer to stay in the natural surroundings of Buxa or Chilapata and visit Coochbehar for a day trip.
 HUMRO TOURS has its own lodge named Humro Home at both Chilapata and Buxa where guests can stay.
 We also organize accommodation in Coochbehar town for tourists who want to stay there.

 HUMRO TOURS organizes package tours, accommodation bookings and itinerary design for tours to Coochbehar and the rest of Dooars.
-If you are planning to visit the area and need expert guidance and support, you may click on the inquiry form below and send us your detailed requirement.
+If you are planning to visit the area and need expert guidance and support, you may click on the inquiry form below and send us your detailed requirements.
 Our helpdesk experts will get back to you soon